 15. Utah

 Typically found in forested areas, moose populations in Utah are most abundant along the Wasatch Front and in the Northeastern and Northern regions.
-There are between 2,500 to 3,000 moose in the state.
+The state drafted a moose management plan in 2017 with the intention to review and revise the plan in 2027.
+The most recent estimate puts the population at 2,500 to 3,000 moose.
 They represent one of the largest, southernmost naturally occurring moose populations on the continent.

 16. Vermont

-The moose population in Vermont has remained relatively stable in recent years at approximately 3,000 animals.
+The moose population in Vermont has remained relatively stable in recent years at approximately 2,100 animals.
 They are most abundant along the spine of the Green Mountains as well as in the Northeast regions, including Orleans, Essex, and Caledonia counties.
-In 2021, the state awarded 100 hunting permits by lottery, which was a 45 permit increase from 2020.
+In 2023, the state issued 180 hunting permits, which has been an increase from previous years.
+The state has been trying to manage the population with the help from hunters after the population reached an all time high of over 5,500 moose.

 17. Washington

 According to the Washington Department of Fish and Wildlife (WDFW), the estimated moose population in the state is 5,000 animals as of 2015.
+The state is making plans to conduct research that will help them to monitor the population more closely.
 You can find them mostly in the Selkirk Mountains, with smaller populations in the Okanogan, North Cascades, and the Blue Mountains.
 Although moose prefer forested areas, they have been seen wandering to other parts of the state, such as the Columbia Basin’s high desert country.

 18. Wisconsin